Enegnei/AppleVsFBI/AppleVsFBI.md

 ![All Writs Act Apple public relations](https://pbs.twimg.com/media/Cca0YfiUkAA85oD.jpg:large)

-+ It is highly unlikely that the FBI does not have alternative means to access the phone or its data in conjunction with the National Security Agency (NSA), as they have a history of mutual cooperation.
-Legally, alternative means would impact the legitimacy of using the All Writs Act, as **EFF** explains: "[This point is potentially relevant legally, as cases interpreting the All Writs Act require '*an absence of alternative remedies*.'
++ It was highly unlikely that the FBI did not have alternative means to access the phone or its data in conjunction with the National Security Agency (NSA) or private data forensics companies, as they have a history of mutual cooperation.
+Legally, alternative means would have impacted the legitimacy of using the All Writs Act, as **EFF** explained: "[This point is potentially relevant legally, as cases interpreting the All Writs Act require '*an absence of alternative remedies*.'
 However, we lack firm evidence that the FBI has such a capability.
 Apple also probably doesn't want to argue that its phone is insecure so the authorities should just break into it some other way](https://www.eff.org/deeplinks/2016/02/technical-perspective-apple-iphone-case)."
-Now that they have requested to [postpone the trial](https://github.com/Enegnei/AppleVsFBI/blob/master/AppleVsFBI.md#the-trial) despite their prior repeated assertions that unlocking the iPhone was only possible with Apple's assistance, many are wondering whether the FBI had prior knowledge of this capability and may only be changing course for strategic legal reasons, such as promoting the 'national security vs. encryption' false dichotomy so that public pressure will make it easier to compel companies under similar circumstances in the future.
+Now that they have cancelled the trial, despite their prior repeated assertions that unlocking the iPhone was only possible with Apple's assistance, many are wondering whether the FBI had prior knowledge of this capability and/or only changed course for strategic reasons, such as realizing their arguments were weak.
+This case was valuable in promoting the 'national security vs. encryption' false dichotomy so that public pressure may make it easier to compel companies under similar circumstances in the future.

 ***
 ##### Mirror Links: